Les mer om hvordan UiA bruker informasjonskapsler på dette nettstedet og hvordan du kan deaktivere disse.

 You need to have completed a bachelors degree, or equivalent, of 180 ECTS within the social sciences in order to be qualified.
 Examples of relevant fields are political science, sociology, international relations, public administration, business administration etc.

-The monthly rate for student housing is appr NOK 2740 kr/278 EUR which will be adjusted to the length of your stay.
+The monthly rate for student housing is app.
+180 NOK per day including cleaning.
 We kindly ask all applicants to apply for accommodation after they have been accepted to the programme.

 Student housing is provided by the Student Welfare Association (SIA).
 High standard single room accommodation with shared bathroom and kitchen is provided within walking distance of study locations (Kongsgård Allè 7/9).

 The price includes internet.
 All students need to bring their own duvet, pillow and bed sheet, as well as kitchenware.

 EISS does not charge tuition; there is only a registration or semester fee of 760 NOK (app.
 81 EUR).
 Unfortunately, we do not offer any kind of scholarship, please contact your own institution for further information regarding this issue.